Skip to content

 Rubber Duckie Song Word Cloud

-Clearly, this is a very different looking word cloud than the one above derived from the history we wrote.
-The differences are important to note, the first is a bit more of a “zoomed out” view of the brand, while the second is an excellent description of the experience of playing with a Rubber Duckie.
+Clearly, this is a very different-looking word cloud than the one above derived from the history we wrote.
+The differences are important to note.
+The first is a bit more of a “zoomed out” view of the Brand, while the second is an excellent description of the experience of playing with a Rubber Duckie.
 Which is right for our brand book?
 Both and neither.
 This is where you have to put on your strategic marketing hat.
+List the ten most descriptive keywords for your brand position using several word clouds.
+These should embody your brand attributes, brand values, and brand aspirations.
+Try to order the words from most important to least important.
+For the Rubber Duckie brand book, I think we end up with a list that looks like this:

 2. friend